-I remember knowing that nothing would be the same.
+I remember knowing that nothing would ever be the same.

-When I fell back to sleep this morning, I dreamt that most of the tomatoes on the vine in our garden had ripened, just in time for Lloyd’s return to celebrate his twenty-third.
+When I fell back to sleep this morning, I dreamt that most of the tomatoes on the vine in our garden had ripened, just in time for son’s return to celebrate his twenty-third birthday.

 His name was meant to be Lila, after my grandmother, who died tragically at the age I am now.

 I don’t know when it occurred to me that Lila and Lloyd share two L’s.

 The twenty-third psalm was her favorite and read at her graveside.
 I think of it every time I walk the road past the silent repose of the Whetstone.

 Lloyd has surprised us lately, wanting to be home each year for his birthday after a couple that he spent away with girlfriends.

 It’s unfathomable to me that he doesn’t live with us anymore.
 That the flesh of my flesh is not mine forever.
 That neither of us would want it to be so.